AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     1.- git clone https://github.com/petsc/petsc.git
     2.- cd petsc
-    3.- ./configure --download-hypre=yes --prefix=build_dir
+    3.- ./configure --prefix=build_dir
-    4.- Follow the steps given by petsc
-    5.- Create an environment variable with the PETSC directory -- PETSC_DIR=/petsc_path/petsc/build_dir
+    4.- Invoke the ``make all'' command given at the end of the previous command output 5.- Invoke the ``make install'' command given at the end of the previous command output 6.- Create an environment variable with the PETSC directory -- PETSC_DIR=/petsc_path/petsc/build_dir

 To use PETSc, one must include ``amrex/Src/Extern/PETSc``